Tom-from-6520/Lost-n-Found/README.md

 - linked the submit found form to the database, so users can add new items under their login.
 - linked each post with the edit options.
 - created the front-end of the user profile page.

+#### Week of 11/21/2021 (Thanksiving week)
+In this week, we have updated the forms with javascript listeners.

+#### Week of 11/28/2021
+In this week, we have
+- added the lost postings form
+- configure the link so that only people having logged in can create a post

 #### Comment
 - We are running into a problem with prefilling the edit form: we want the form be prefilled with info, but it can only appear as placeholder